 Since President Moon Jae-in took office in May 2017, five Korea-Russia summit meetings took place: on the occasion of the G20 Summit in July 2017, on the occasion of the Eastern Economic Forum in September 2017, and the state visit of President Moon to Russia in June 2018, on the occasion of EAS in November 2018, on the occasion of G20 Summit in June 2019.
 The two countries are exerting great effort to further strengthen their relations.

-Five Cental Asian Countries are consisted of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan and the land mass of the region extends to a total of 3,987,000㎢ which is 18 times larger than the Korean Peninsula.
+Five Cental Asian Countries are consisted of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan and the land mass of the region extends to a total of 4,003,000㎢ which is 18 times larger than the Korean Peninsula.

-The total population of the region is 71million and among them, approximately 45% are Uzbek.
+The total population of the region is 73million and among them, approximately 45% are Uzbek.
 In terms of ethnicity, Uzbeks and Kazakhs form a majority while considerable amount of Russians also reside in the region.
-Also, about 310,000 Korean descendants are residing in the Russian and Central Asian area.

 Due to Central Asia’s well known abundance of energy and natural resources the region is often reflected to be “Another middle east.”
 Kazakhstan’s Oil, Uzbekistan and Turkmenistan’s Gas are the main natural resources of the mentioned countries while Kyrgyzstan and Tajikistan is known to be rich in hydro power.

 All Central Asian countries have designated Islam as their state religion, but also acknowledge other religions as the Russian Orthodox, providing the right to freedom of religion.

 Korea-Central Asia Relations

 Upon the foundations of mutually beneficial economic structure and cultural similarity, Korea and the Five Central Asian Countries have forged a remarkably cooperative partnership since the establishment of diplomatic relations in 1992.
 Since 1992, there have been 16 the ROK-Uzbekistan, 14 the ROK-Kazakhstan, 5 the ROK-Turkmenistan, 2 the ROK-Kyrgyzstan, 3 the ROK-Tajikistan summits.